What exactly sets the top salespeople apart from their peers?

 – Each evening before you call it quits for the day, rearrange the blocks for the next day.

 It’s important to know when you feel more and less energetic, use this information to arrange high-energy and low-energy tasks through your day.

 TIP #4 MAY I HELP YOU?

 One that took me by surprise!
 I thought it was a good sale practice to ask “May I help you?
 After reading 21 Secrets of Million-Dollar Sellers, I had to change my mind.

 “Banning “May I help you?” from your greeting is a good idea in pretty much any sales situation.
-When you ask someone if she needs help, that’s a closed-ended question that can be answered with a yes or a no. If the potential buyer says no, you’re already starting at a disadvantage.”
+When you ask someone if she/he needs help, that’s a closed-ended question with a yes or no answer.
+If the potential buyer says no, you’re already starting at a disadvantage.